 Vivenna paused, then followed Vasher into the cramped room.
 He set down his pack, then leaned Nightblood against one wall.
 Vivenna eyed the sword as he closed the door.
 She still wasn’t certain what to make of the weapon.
 She felt a little nauseous every time she looked at it, and the memory of how violently she’d felt sick when touching it was still fresh inside of her.

 Plus, there had been that voice in her head.
 Had she really heard it?
-Vasher had been characteristically tight-lipped, rebuffing her questions.
+Vasher had been characteristically tight-lipped when she’d asked about it, rebuffing her questions.

 “Aren’t you an Idrian?”
 Vasher asked, drawing her attention from the sword as he settled down, back to the door.

-“Last I checked,” she replied, frowning.
+“Last I checked,” she replied.

-“You seem a bit fascinated with Awakening, for an Idrian,” he noted, eyes closed as he rested his head back.
+“You seem a bit fascinated with Awakening, for a follower of Asture.”
+He spoke with eyes closed as he rested his head back against the door.

-“I’m not a very good one,” she said, sitting down, glancing to the side.
+“I’m not a very good Idrian,” she said, sitting down, glancing to the side.
 “Not anymore.
 I might as well learn to use these Breaths I have.”

 Vasher nodded.
 “Good enough rational.
 I’ve never really understood why suddenly Austrism turned is back on Awakening.”